git - Debian Perl Group Packaging and Git Guide

 $ git fetch origin upstream:upstream pristine-tar:pristine-tar $ gbp import-orig --pristine-tar ../libfoo-bar-perl_2.00_orig.tar.gz

+(Not needed when using dpt-import-orig(1).)
 Create a new debian/changelog stanza about the new upstream release:

 $ dch -v2.00 'New upstream release'

-Can be automated by the following configuration in ~/.gbp.conf:
+This can be automated by the following configuration in ~/.gbp.conf:

 [import-orig] # run hook after the import: postimport = gbp dch -N%(version)s -S -a --debian-branch=$GBP_BRANCH

 Don't forget to share your work when ready:

 quilt(1) does a fine job managing patches, especially if using the

 3.0 (quilt) source format.
 See https://perl-team.pages.debian.net/howto/quilt.html for a guide. gbp-pq(1) can be used for treating the patches as a series of commits.
 See https://honk.sigxcpu.org/piki/development/debian_packages_in_git/